yikee/Knowledge_Conflict/README.md

 - `conflicting_knowledge`(str): the conflicting knowledge created by substitution or shuffling
 - `question_about_conflicting_segments`(str): a question related to the conflicting segments of `conflicting_knowledge`
 - `question_about_nonconflicting_segments`(str): a question related to the nonconflicting segments of `conflicting_knowledge`

+## Questions
+If you have any questions or comments about our paper or data, feel free to reach out via email at `yikewang@cs.washington.edu`.
+We will do our best to respond within one business day.

 ## Citing
 If you found this work helpful, please consider starring this repository and citing our paper as shown below: